The fleet manager’s guide to the best front and rear dash cams

 Interior cameras can be mounted in various places inside your vehicle or trailer to keep passengers safe and boost cargo security.
 Passenger transit fleets often deploy interior cameras to ensure passengers are sitting and staying safe, whereas tractor-trailer fleets use them to reduce cargo theft by continuously monitoring all in-cabin or in-trailer activity.
 Some less-than-truckload carriers also deploy interior cameras to gain real-time visibility into how full their trailers are.

-Once you’ve decided what type of dash cam best suits your needs, you’ll also need to consider the variety of features available from different vendors.
-Some features—like built-in driver coaching tools—are particularly important for fleets looking to use dash cams as part of a comprehensive fleet safety program.
+Once you’ve decided what type of dash cam best suits your needs, you’ll also need to consider the variety of features available from different solutions.
+There are many dash cam options available today, including solutions from Samsara, Lytx, Motive, and Netradyne.
+Some features—like AI technology and built-in driver coaching tools—are particularly important for fleets looking to use dash cams as part of a comprehensive fleet safety program.

+Beyond private companies, dash cams can be incredibly helpful for public agencies, too.
 Federal, state and local governments are responsible for large fleets of police, fire, refuse, maintenance, public works and general service or military vehicles.
 These vehicles are complex and large and can be difficult to navigate through small city streets without causing damage.
-For these public fleets, having dash cams, as well as the ability to capture side, rear and interior footage, helps to not only provide safer services, but also minimize false liability claims for damage.
+For these public sector fleets, having dash cams, as well as the ability to capture side, rear and interior footage, helps to not only provide safer services, but also minimize false liability claims for damage.
 For student transportation, 360 degree footage provides school districts with best in class student safety measures.

-Here are eight of the most important features to look for when selecting a dash cam solution for your fleet.
+Here are ten of the most important features to look for when selecting a dash cam solution for your fleet.

-Internet connectivity: To ensure they don’t run out of space while continuously recording footage, most dash cams use loop recording—they overwrite older video files to continue recording new files.
-If your dash cam isn’t internet-connected, you will have to manually retrieve footage from the vehicle before it’s overwritten.
+3. Internet or WiFi connectivity: To ensure they don’t run out of space while continuously recording footage, most dash cams use loop recording—they overwrite older video files to continue recording new files.
+If your dash cam isn’t internet-connected or synced to Wi-Fi, you will have to manually retrieve footage from the vehicle before it’s overwritten.
 Not only is this inconvenient—it also poses a security risk, since the footage is stored on a memory card that could be damaged during an accident.
 Internet-connected dash cams are more reliable and convenient.
 They can automatically upload safety-related event footage to the cloud, making it possible to coach and exonerate drivers in real time.
 Plus, fleet managers can use an online dashboard to request additional footage.

 One of the biggest objections to investing in dash cams is the cost.
 Although the initial cost of dash cams might seem expensive, video-based safety solutions have been proven to reduce overall fleet operating costs and quickly pay for themselves.
 In fact, the NSTSCE found that when combined with driver coaching, dash cams reduced safety-related events by 52%.